evilmf/python_selenium_sample/readme.txt

 5. install maven

 Running the Test:
-For windows: clean -Denv=chrome_win32 install
+For windows: clean -Denv=chrome_win32 test

-For mac osx: clean -Denv=chrome_mac64 install
+For mac osx: clean -Denv=chrome_mac64 test

+Note:
-Note: Tested in Windows 10 with Chrome Version 53.0.2785.143 m only.
+1. Tested in Windows 10 with Chrome Version 53.0.2785.143 m only.
+2. Test XML report can be found at src/test/python/test-reports